0BAB1/BRH/_posts/2024-10-25-FPGA_MANUAL_INFERENCE.md

   alt: Tutorial 2 = Manual IP Inference
 ---

-# Manual inference : A bonus sub-tutorial
+## Manual inference : A "bonus" sub-tutorial

 > **This post is a follow up to the ["python to FPGA tutorial"](https://0bab1.github.io/BRH/posts/PY2FPGA/)** .
 It covers the necessary process to manually implement the output IP from FINN in a design using VIVADO, DMA and many more !
 {: .prompt-info }